fullstack-lang/gong/README.md

 Gong (go + ng) is a framework for rapid web application development (a.k.a. full stack development) based on go for the back-end and angular for the front-end.
 Gong idea is to leverages best in class components.
 The back-end leverages the [gin](https://github.com/gin-gonic/gin) web framework and [gorm](https://gorm.io/index.html), the fantastic ORM.
 The front-end leverages and [angular material](https://material.angular.io/) and [angular split](https://github.com/angular-split/angular-split).

 The unit of development in gong is the **gong stack** (a "stack" in the rest of this document).
 A stack can import other stacks (both the front end and the back end of a stack are integrated as a whole).
+The granularity of a stack is similar to an angular components.
+There exist gong stacks for [jointjs](https://www.jointjs.com/) and [leaflet](https://leafletjs.com/).

 Gong's stated goal is the rapid development of web applications for system engineering (see [paper](https://www.researchgate.net/publication/354237095_GONG_an_open_source_MBSE_toolset/references#fullTextFileContent) for details on this goal)